hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quiz02.md

   What does the API do when connected to a Cisco security appliance?

-  A. get the process and PID information from the computers in the network
+  A. get the process and PID information from the computers in the network<br>
-  B. create an SNMP pull mechanism for managing AMP
+  B. create an SNMP pull mechanism for managing AMP<br>
-  C. gather network telemetry information from AMP for endpoints
+  C. gather network telemetry information from AMP for endpoints<br>
-  D. gather the network interface information about the computers AMP sees
+  D. gather the network interface information about the computers AMP sees<br>

   Answer: